sentrychris/psmonitor/README.md

     ```

 You can use the quick dashboard located at `public/web.html`  for further testing and exploration.

-If you are using the [system monitor web client](https://github.com/sentrychris/system-monitor), there are instructions contained there to help you get setup and connected.

 I hope you like it!